 Marin Headlands - Rodeo Beach

 Rodeo Beach

-If you still have time after touring the Marine Mammal Center, drive over to Rodeo Beach.
+After touring the Marine Mammal Center, drive over to Rodeo Beach.
 You are now at the beach facing west out of the vast Pacific Ocean.

-This is a wonderful place to stretch your legs and play in the surf.
+But if hiking is done for the day, Rodeo Beach is a wonderful place to stretch your legs and play in the surf.
 You can’t beat a walk on the beach to bring you peace!
 A Grand Finale to an enjoyable day.

+Marin Headlands - Rodeo Beach